We work hard to keep you safe when you’re on our site. It’s just as important for you to know how to protect your financial information.

 There are times the Credit Union may ask for additional authentication during your Member Connect log in.
 In addition to your User ID and Password, we may prompt you with a security challenge question when the identification of your computer or mobile device is not recognized.
 As an alternative to your security questions, we offer the One Time Passcode (OTP) feature, also known as 2FA, which is a more secure and convenient option.
 LGFCU also offers 2FA when logging into Compass, the Credit Union's interactive money management service.
 In addition, you can set up Account Alerts and Another Chance Alerts or a one-time passcode in Member Connect to notify you when a high-risk transaction has been made.

 When accessing your accounts, look for a closed padlock icon next to the website address.
 This means your web traffic is encrypted.
-It's also important for you to ensure the web address your visiting is correct.
+It's also important for you to ensure the web address you're visiting is correct.
 Try to avoid using public Wi-Fi to access your account.
-And always log off after your Member Connect sessions end even if you're on a personal device.
+And always log off after your Member Connect sessions end even – if you're on a personal device.

 Tip for sharing information: Unless you initiate the contact, you should never share personal financial information, including debit or credit card information, by phone, mobile device or over the internet.